Qlik-PE/DbLoadgen/README.md

 ## DbLoadgen Architecture

-DbLoadgen is written in Java an provide several mechanisms for configuring and initiating workloads:
+DbLoadgen is written in Java and provides several mechanisms for configuring and initiating workloads:

 * Controlling a workload directly from the command line
-* Controlling a workload using REST API calls (still to be developed using SpringBoot).
+* Starting and controlling a workload using an HTML- and Javascript-based GUI.
-* Starting and controlling a workload using an HTML- and Javascript-based GUI (still to be developed using SpringBoot).
+* Controlling a workload using REST API calls (still to be developed).

 This image represents a high-level view of the object model for the workload manager.